 Hydrosol Recommendations: German Chamomile (Matricaria recutita) OR Helichrysum (Helichrysum italicum).

 Essential Oil Recommendations: Roman Chamomile (Chamaemelum nobile), Geranium (Pelargonium graveolens), Lavender (Lavandula angustifolia), Cypress (Cupressus sempervirens) OR Helichrysum (Helichrysum italicum).

 Mix the ingredients together in a glass bowl.
 Apply a thin layer of the clay mask on your face.
 You can also apply it to your neck and upper chest.

-- Rinse off the mask with warm water.
-Gently rub with a wet wash cloth to remove it.
+Rinse off the mask with warm water.
+Gently rub with a wet wash cloth to remove.

 Bentonite Clay is composed of aged volcanic ash.
 The American Indians were evidently the first to use bentonite for its adsorptive properties.
 According to one Indian legend, a deposit of natural clay of miraculous medicinal qualities was used by the medicine men in the Bighorn Mountains of Wyoming and Montana.
 They called this clay "ee-wah-kee," meaning "the mud that heals.
 The name comes from the largest known deposit of Bentonite Clay located in Fort Benton, Wyoming.
 It is highly absorbent and is regularly used in the cosmetics industry to add texture and volume to facial masks.

 This clay is unique due to its ability to produce an “electrical charge” when hydrated.
 It is known for its ability to absorb and remove toxins, heavy metals, impurities, and chemicals.
 The reason why it is so effective is its inert property – it cannot be absorbed by the body.
 It is a substance that naturally absorbs toxins, yet does not get absorbed itself.
 Bentonite is hard to work into a smooth paste on its own, but is wonderful when combined with green clay.